opencast/opencast/docs/guides/admin/docs/upgrade/index.md

-# Upgrading Matterhorn to 2.0
+# Upgrading Matterhorn to 2.1

 ## Database Migration
-You will find the database migration script in /docs/upgrade/1.6_to_2.0/<vendor>.sql
+You will find the database migration script in /docs/upgrade/2.0_to_2.1/<vendor>.sql

-## Rebuilding Search Indices
+## Distribution artifacts migration
+With the introduction of stream security, there was the need to be able to prevent cross-tenants access on the download and streaming distribution artifacts.
+To reach that the download and streaming distribution service has been adjusted to generate their artifact URL including the tenant.
+Because of this new URL's all existing artifact URL's need a migration and the artifacts in the file systems need to be moved to a new location.

-To update the search indices:
+To update the distribution artifacts:

 1. Shutdown Matterhorn
-2. Upgrade the database, if not already done
-3. Delete (or move) your search indices

-	* ${org.opencastproject.storage.dir}/searchindex
-	* ${org.opencastproject.storage.dir}/seriesindex
-	* ${org.opencastproject.storage.dir}/schedulerindex

-4. Restart Matterhorn.
-Rebuilding the indices can take quite a while depending on the number of recordings in your system.

-## Updating Existing Workflow Definitions
-Existing workflows will not work with the new admin UI in Matterhorn 2.0.
-They still work with the old admin ui that is still available.

-The new admin UI needs an "admin-ng" tag in the workflow.

-The new admin UI does not support hold-states anymore.
+2. Build the matterhorn-migration bundle and put it to your presentation node where the search service is running.
+3. Now start Matterhorn and check the logs for errors!
+4. Stop Matterhorn.
+Migration has been successful, remove the matterhorn-migration bundle.

 ## Configuration changes